 But what if I told you it doesn’t have to take hours of your time up?
 That you can have that “Instagram” life?
 That it does not mean going without everything?
 That it’s relatively easy to set up and once established you can almost set and forget it?….
 Sounds too good to be true?
 Sure is!
 But I’ll tell you it’s not going to be sexy and definitely contains traces of boring! 🙄

-When it comes to your Personal Budget what come first?
+When it comes to your Personal Budget what comes first?
 Well firstly you need to decide exactly what it is that you would like to achieve.
-Now this is a personal journey and only one that only you can decide!
+Now this is a personal journey; and only one that only you can decide!
 Some may like to simply pay off all their debt while others may like a new car or holiday?
 Others will be saving for their first home, others creating their wealth?
 Or even the thought of having a savings account so they simply don’t have to scrimp.
 Again only you can decide what you want to achieve….
-Take a moment or two and decide “your why” and write it down – did you know that people that write their goals down have a higher chance of achieving them?
+Take a moment or two and decide “YOUR WHY” and write it down – did you know that people that write their goals down have a higher chance of achieving them?
 Also the goals seem to be achieved much more easily.

 So now that you know your “why” let’s begin the journey!

 Working in the Financial Planning industry I have seen many budgeting templates out in the world!
-But I have to say most are very lackluster!
-And don’t have either enough capture/input space or completely opposite they are too confusing.
+But I have to say most are very lacklustre!
+The templates don’t have either enough capture/input space or completely opposite they are too confusing.
 At this point I want to point out the information provided is general in nature and provided as a guide only!
 All information does not take your personal circumstances into consideration and again is just a guide for you.
 Also I have no affiliation to any of the sources mentioned.